starkware-libs/starknet-staking/workspace/apps/staking/docs/spec.md

 )
 ```
 #### description <!-- omit from toc -->
 Inform of the intent to exit the stake.
-This will remove the funds from the stake, pausing rewards collection for the pool member.
+This will deduct the specified amount of funds from the stake.
+Rewards collection for the specified amount will be paused.
 This will also start the exit window timeout.
 #### emits <!-- omit from toc -->
 1. If staker is active: [Rewards Supplied To Delegation Pool](#rewards-supplied-to-delegation-pool)
 2. If staker is active: [Stake Balance Changed](#stake-balance-changed)